kaankutluturk/Lab-3/README.md

 2) steps to reproduce the analysis,
 3) findings / write-up (where already possible),
 4) TODOs where the work requires an external environment (e.g., Kali, SSL Labs UI).

-> Note: this repo is designed to be safe to share publicly (no credentials).
-If you add real harvested emails/names, consider storing them in a private repo.